APA in-text citation

 - Young consumers experience no risk for online purchases (Porter, 2016, pp. 63-64).

 Exceptions and missing information

-When citing sources, you may notice that the basic APA guidelines cannot be applied to every source.
+The basic APA guidelines are not applicable to every source.
 Information can be missing, confusing for the reader or simply different.
-We listed the most common exceptions and included instructions on what to do when you encounter them.
+The most common exceptions are listed below.

-Say you’ve found multiple sources supporting a statement.
-You can then combine the in-text citations and separate them using semicolons.
+If you’re using multiple sources to support a statement, you can combine the in-text citations and separate them using semicolons.
+Order the sources alphabetically.

 Multiple publications from the same author(s) in the same year